spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/7-tooling.md

 # Tooling

 The dashboard and shell are the main ways to interact with Spring Cloud Data Flow.
-You can also hit the RESTful API by using curl or write an applications that use the Java client library, which, in turn, calls the RESTful API.
+You can also use the RESTful API by using curl or write applications that use the Java client library, which, in turn, calls the RESTful API.
 This section introduces the features of the dashboard and the shell.

 ## Dashboard

-Spring Cloud Data Flow provides a browser-based GUI called the dashboard that organizes the features in Data Flow in several tabs on the left hand side.
+Spring Cloud Data Flow provides a browser-based GUI, called the dashboard, that organizes the features in Data Flow in several tabs on the left hand side:

 - **Apps**: Lists all registered applications and provides controls to register new applications or unregister existing applications.
 - **Runtime**: Provides the list of all running applications.
 - **Streams**: Lets you list, design, create, deploy, and destroy Stream Definitions.
 - **Tasks**: Lets you list, create, launch, schedule, and destroy Task Definitions.
-- **Jobs**: Lets you view detailed Spring Batch Job run history and restart a Job execution.
+- **Jobs**: Lets you view detailed Spring Batch job history and restart a job.
-- **Audit Records**: Access to recorded audit events.
+- **Audit Records**: Lets you access recorded audit events.
 - **About**: Provides release information for use in support calls and links to documentation and the Data Flow Shell download.

 The following image shows the About tab (and the general structure of the dashboard UI);